tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 This also means we could potentially release this as a non-breaking change (i.e. in a patch release).

+## Follow-Up Work

+If implemented, we should consider releasing our own RPC companion server with easy deployment instructions for people to test it out and compare the performance with directly connecting to the Tendermint node.

+This RPC companion server could easily implement an interface like that outlined in [ADR-075](adr-075), providing the same HTTP- and cursor-based subscription mechanism, but storing data to and pulling data from a different database (e.g.
+PostgreSQL).

 ## Consequences

 ### Positive